TokenEngineeringCommunity/resources/README.md

 - [Token engineering in practice](https://youtu.be/xRqXAlpWl0Y) - 📺 As advertised.
 - [Towards a diversity of DAOs](https://www.youtube.com/watch?v=75769EjciVk) - 📺 Technologically enabled social systems: DAOs.
 - [Differential Specification Syntax Key](https://community.cadcad.org/t/differential-specification-syntax-key/31) - 📄 How to read (and create) diagrams in the CadCAD ecosystem.
-- [Token Engineering Fundamentals](https://www.youtube.com/watch?v=DsRG9uZmME8) - 📺 1 hour overview of token engineering fundamentals.
+- [Token Engineering Fundamentals](https://www.youtube.com/watch?v=DsRG9uZmME8) - 📺 1 hour overview of token engineering and all the things related to it (spoiler alert: it's not all about tokens).

 ### Communities
 - [BlockScience](https://block.science/) - 🖥️ BlockScience ® is an engineering, R&D, and analytics firm specializing in complex systems.